News & Events

 Now, another 30 years on, as we’re again engulfed in racial convulsions after the murder of George Floyd, Will Smith is re-imagining his sitcom as a drama.
 The remake, according to the Hollywood Reporter, “will dive deeper into the inherent conflicts, emotions and biases of what it means to be a Black man in America today.”

-The protagonist is the beating heart of a narrative story and there are still too few Black ones.
-They are the person the audience follows through the story, and invests their deepest hopes and fears in.
+Generally, there are still too few Black protagonists on screen, with the Black women protagonist being rarer still.
+The protagonist is the beating heart of a narrative story, the character the audience follows through the story, and invests their deepest hopes and fears in.
 In the era of the attention economy, do decision-makers see Black people as being worthy of that level of attention?
 And if not, does this matter?

 Stories can heal – or harm